Meet Our Team

 Martina Pezzino believes music is a powerful tool for self-expression and communication that all students deserve access to.
 She is committed to using music to help students develop meaningful skills of self-confidence and self-expression.
 Prior to teaching at Kauffman School, Ms. Pezzino taught elementary music in Galesburg, IL.
 She earned her Bachelor of Arts in Music Education from Knox College in Galesburg.
 She has a particular love for choir and vocal music, but is excited to bring music of all kinds to the students at Kauffman School.

-Taylor Sidles, 6th Grade Textual Analysis Teacher
+Taylor Sidles, Specials Teacher

 Ashleigh Slover, 5th Grade Textual Analysis Teacher